 - At least in annual sales on Square

 - Have a mix of new and returning customers

 What information do I need to apply?

 Square Capital generally requires less information than your typical business loan.
-You need to provide your business’s Tax Identification number — or Social Security number if you’re a sole proprietor.
-And you need to provide give contact information and a state-issued ID for all business owners.
+You need to provide your business’s tax identification number — or Social Security number if you’re a sole proprietor.
+And you need to give contact information and a state-issued ID for all business owners.